RibosomeCRCL/ribomethseq-nf/README.md

 Perhaps the easiest way to have a proper environment to run the pipeline is to use conda.
 A yaml file is provided here : `docker/conda.yml`

-You can either directly use the `conda` profile provided in `nextflow.config` and the workflow will automatically build the environment on the workflow initiation or you can build it in advance with for instance the following
+You can either directly use the conda   profile provided in `nextflow.config` and the workflow will automatically build the environment at workflow initiation or you can build it in advance with for instance the following
 command: